 The course is designed to help students navigate through the code book.
 You will gain a fundamental understanding of the rules and regulations governing the installation of electrical work.

-The course work is challenging, however most students that are able to devote a few hours per week to the assigned work can complete this course within four months.
+The course work is challenging, however most students that are able to devote a few hours per week to the assigned work can complete this course within two months.
 Students who already have some familiarity with the Code will likely be able to finish the course within time allotted.
 If students require more time, they have the option to purchase a one-month extension.
 The student will be allowed a maximum of two extensions.

 Technical Safety BC Recognized

 In British Columbia, if you wish to be named on an Electrical Permit or an Electrical License or if you wish to sign a declaration for a particular project, you must be qualified as a Field Safety Representative (FSR).
 You will then have responsibility for code compliance of that project.
 A FSR named on an application for an operating permit or contractor's licence must, in addition to the duties of a FSR, represent the operating permit holder or licensed contractor in code, technical and worker qualification matters that are within the scope of the Field Safety Representative's certificate of qualification.

 To become a FSR you are required to show evidence of having successfully completed a course in the application of electrical codes and standards required by the provincial safety manager and to pass a Technical Safety BC exam.
 This course qualifies as ‘recognized’ by Technical Safety BC (formerly known as BC Safety Authority).